Switch your energy supplier

 We'll let you know when your switch is complete.

-Energy Switch Guarantee is an agreement between electricity and gas suppliers to make the switching process easier.
+The Energy Switch Guarantee is an agreement between electricity and gas suppliers to make switching easier.
 When you join EDF, we'll handle everything for you.
 This means:

 |Switching options||Length of time the switch will take to complete|

-Your switch will take place within 5 working days from the end of your cooling off period
+Your switch will occur within five working days from the end of your cooling-off period.

 Here are the top five questions many of you ask when switching electricity and gas providers.
 If you'd like to know more, read our handy guide on switching energy suppliers.